 Start by keeping an eye on the news.
 When you see a storm forming that may impact you, increase your level of awareness about the weather.
-Pay attention to the weather apps on your phone, check the National Weather Service at weather.gov, and keeping tabs on the forecasts for your area.
+Pay attention to the weather apps on your phone, check the National Weather Service at weather.gov, and keep tabs on the forecasts for your area.
 Remember, weather.com is an entertainment money-making website when checking the news, and weather.gov is there to pass on weather information.
 Learn more about weather preparedness here.

 When staying informed about tropical storms and hurricanes, make sure you understand the differences between weather advisories, watches, and warnings.

 - Advisories are issued when conditions are expected to cause substantial, potentially dangerous problems.
 If people use caution, these conditions should not be deadly.

 - Watches are issued when a hurricane or tropical storm may occur within 48-hours.
 When a watch is issued, it’s time to double-check your preparations, make sure your vehicle is fully fueled, and start getting ready things in case you need to get out of dodge.

-- Warnings are issued when a hurricane, tropical storm is likely to occur within 36-hours.
+- Warnings are issued when a hurricane, or tropical storm is likely to occur within 36-hours.
 When a warning is released, wrap up your preparations and consider launching your evacuation plan.

 Form a network with others to help keep each other informed and help out in a disaster.
 The minute one of you notices something terrible headed your way, pass the word on to others.

 Understand the Categories of Hurricanes

 One of the most important hurricane preparedness tips is to understand what meteorologists are talking about when referring to the “category” of the impending storm.
 Meteorologists rank hurricanes using the Saffir-Simpson Hurricane Wind Scale.
 They are categorized on a scale of 1-5 based on the top sustained wind speed.

 The National Hurricane Center explains the Saffir-Simpson Hurricane Wind Scale.